cashubtc/nuts/xx.md

 - **request**: the payment request string for that quote
 - **unit**: the unit type, matching what was requested

+NOTE: If a `quote_id` is not known by the mint it SHOULD omit it from the response.

 ---

 ## 2. Executing the Batched Mint